Skip to content

 Technology Stack

-LoomCache is built to be blisteringly fast and massively concurrent.
-To achieve this, it relies on modern Java capabilities rather than pulling in external bloat.
+LoomCache is built around Java virtual threads, a versioned binary protocol, and bounded backpressure.
+It relies on modern Java capabilities rather than pulling in external bloat.

-LoomCache core explicitly avoids monolithic frameworks like Spring or heavy standard libraries.
-The core datastore and clustering engine are written entirely in Vanilla Java.
+LoomCache core explicitly avoids external cache engines and broad application frameworks in the runtime data path.
+The core datastore and clustering engine are written in plain Java.

 Java Virtual Threads (Project Loom)

-Millions of lightweight virtual threads multiplexed over a few OS Carrier Threads.
+Many lightweight virtual threads multiplexed over a few OS carrier threads.

 VT